 - 6.2 Under Regulation 14(1), an airport operator must not discriminate between users when setting airport charges.
-We consider that this element of the ACRs should be applied in a similar (although not identical) way to competition law25, in that: - 1. the test for discrimination is the same; - 2. we can order the airport operator to change its behaviour and remedy any damage; and - 3. anybody who has suffered can claim damages through the Courts. - 6.3 We consider that the definition of discrimination for this purpose is the same as under UK and European competition law, that is: applying dissimilar conditions to equivalent transactions, or equivalent conditions to dissimilar transactions26.
-Therefore, other than for demonstrably public interest or general interest reasons, where an airport operator is providing an equivalent product to users, at an equivalent cost of supply, it should charge users an equivalent price. - 6.4 Similarly, the ACRs, like competition law, require airports to be able to provide relevant, objective and transparent justification for differences in charges. - 6.5 Specifically, in considering whether their reasons are relevant, objective and transparent, airport operators should have regard to the following:
+We consider that this element of the ACRs should be applied in a similar (although not identical) way to competition law26, in that: - the test for discrimination is the same; - we can order the airport operator to change its behaviour and remedy any damage; and - anybody who has suffered can claim damages through the Courts. - We consider that the definition of discrimination for this purpose is the same as under UK and European competition law, that is: applying dissimilar conditions to equivalent transactions, or equivalent conditions to dissimilar transactions27.
+Therefore, other than for demonstrable public interest or general interest reasons, where an airport operator is providing an equivalent product to users, at an equivalent cost of supply, it should charge users an equivalent price. - 6.4 Similarly, the ACRs, like competition law, require airports to be able to provide relevant, objective and transparent justification for differences in charges.
+While the ACRs do not require this information to be provided "up front" to users, the airport will need to develop any charging proposals with the provisions of Regulation 14 in mind and, therefore, will need to have any such justification prepared and available in the event of a challenge.

-25 Article 3 of the Directive dealing with non-discrimination refers specifically to Community law.
+26 Article 3 of the Directive dealing with non-discrimination refers specifically to Community law.

-26 The conduct is defined in section 18 of CA98 as 'applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage'
+27 The conduct is defined in section 18 of CA98 as 'applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage'

-- relevant for criteria to be considered relevant, they ought to be applicable to the circumstances in question, i.e. factors that should be rightly taken into consideration in justifying differentiated charges; - objective objectivity may be defined as the ability to present or views facts in a dispassionate and repeatable manner, that stands up to outside scrutiny and is rationally apparent to a disinterested observer; and - transparent transparency is an essential condition for those operating in a market, which ensures that the rules to which they are subject are made obvious.
-Transparency in the context of the ACRs requires that the reasons behind the prices charged, are clear to all so that charge payers can establish that they are being treated fairly. - 6.6 We will refer to case law (especially case law in relation to competition law, the ACRs and the European directive) to assist in assessing the existence of discrimination and the appropriateness of any charging differentiation. - 6.7 When investigating allegations of discriminatory pricing we shall consider each case on its merits.
-However, the following may be reasons which could justify airports setting differentiated charges: - differences in the quality and scope of service; - differences in the allocation of fixed and common costs attributable to a user's activities; - differences in commercial revenues generated by different users; and - encouraging a more efficient use of the airport. - 6.8 These reasons are considered in more detail below.
+- 6.5 Specifically, in considering whether their reasons are relevant, objective and transparent, airport operators should have regard to the following: - relevant for criteria to be considered relevant, they ought to be applicable to the circumstances in question, i.e. factors that should be rightly taken into consideration in justifying differentiated charges; - objective objectivity may be defined as the ability to present or views facts in a dispassionate and repeatable manner, that stands up to outside scrutiny and is rationally apparent to a disinterested observer; and - transparent transparency is an essential condition for those operating in a market, which ensures that the rules to which they are subject are made obvious.
+Transparency in the context of the ACRs requires that the reasons behind the prices charged, are clear to all so that charge payers can establish that they are being treated fairly. - We will refer to case law (especially case law in relation to competition law, the ACRs, section 41 of the Airports Act 1986 (now repealed)28 and the European directive, including decisions taken in other Member States) to assist in assessing the existence of discrimination and the appropriateness of any charging differentiation. - 6.7 When investigating allegations of discriminatory pricing we shall consider each case on its merits.
+However, the following (which is not an exhaustive list) may be among reasons which could justify airports setting differentiated charges: - differences in the quality and scope of service; - differences in the allocation of fixed and common costs attributable to a user's activities; - differences in commercial revenues generated by different users; and - encouraging a more efficient use of the airport. - 6.8 These reasons are considered in more detail below.